DragonBuild/dragon/README.md

 `bash <(curl -sL dr.krit.me)`

-`dragon update` to update to the latest release.

 ## Quick Start

 The command line syntax for dragon was designed to be similar to [theos'](https://github.com/theos/) existing structure.